NewcastleRSE/Scholarly-Publications/README.md

 # Scholarly Publications

 A Python script for fetching lists of publications by author using the [Scholarly](https://scholarly.readthedocs.io/en/stable/index.html) library.
-Deplyment to Azure is handled via the Serverless framework, refer to [Serverless Azure documentation](https://serverless.com/framework/docs/providers/azure/guide/intro/) for more information.

 ## Publications